Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Introduction

 \section{Introduction}

 Collecting large amounts of labeled data in real-world applications is often prohibitively expensive, time-consuming, or simply impractical~\citep{tharwat2023survey, sheng2024deep}.
 Few-shot learning (FSL) has emerged as a viable solution, enabling models to generalize effectively using only a handful of labeled examples~\citep{song2023meta,chen2019closer, luo2023closer, ke2024revisiting}.
 However, existing few-shot methods face significant challenges in handling the increasing prevalence of multi-modal data, such as multi-spectral images or multimedia content, which differs significantly from the extensive RGB data typically used in research.
-Multi-modal data, collected from multiple different types of sources and modalities such as different sensors or imaging protocols, is becoming increasingly essential in applications like surveillance~\citep{wu2024single, hu2022m} and medical image analysis~\citep{jiang2023understanding, mok2024modality}.
-These challenges highlight the need for more advanced FSL frameworks capable of leveraging the complementary information inherent in multi-modal data~\citep{luo2023closer, jiang2023mewl}.
+These multi-modal data collected from various types of sources and modalities, such as different sensors or imaging protocols, are becoming increasingly essential in applications like surveillance~\citep{wu2024single, hu2022m} and medical image analysis~\citep{jiang2023understanding, mok2024modality}.
+This highlights the need for more advanced FSL frameworks capable of leveraging the complementary information inherent in multi-modal data~\cite{luo2023closer, jiang2023mewl}.

-Recent efforts have leveraged large pre-trained foundation models to extend their capabilities to novel multi-modal tasks, including tabular data~\citep{ye2024closerlookdeeplearning}, audio~\citep{Lin_2023_CVPR, duan2024cross}, and video classification~\citep{qing2023disentangling}, moving beyond traditional unimodal tasks like image classification~\citep{conti2023vocabulary}.
+Recent efforts have leveraged large pre-trained foundation models to extend their capabilities on novel multi-modal tasks, including tabular data~\citep{ye2024closerlookdeeplearning}, audio~\citep{Lin_2023_CVPR, duan2024cross}, and video classification~\citep{qing2023disentangling}, moving beyond traditional unimodal tasks like image classification~\citep{conti2023vocabulary}.
 Despite these advancements, the transfer of visual knowledge across different visual modalities remains relatively underexplored.
-Visual data, such as images and videos, constitute the most commonly studied data types; however, other visual modalities, such as infrared, depth, and sketches, exhibit both shared characteristics and distinct differences.
-These modalities share structural and contextual similarities with RGB data but possess unique attributes that make data collection and model adaptation more challenging.
+Visual data, such as images and videos, constitute the most commonly studied data types; however, other visual modalities, such as infrared, depth, and sketches exhibit shared structural and contextual similarities with RGB data but possess unique attributes that make data collection and model adaptation more challenging.